arrilot/laravel-widgets/README.md

 # Widgets for Laravel

 *A powerful alternative to view composers.
-Asynchronous widgets, reloadable widgets, console generator, caching - everything you can imagine.*
+Asynchronous widgets, reloadable widgets, console generator, caching - everything that you can imagine.*

 ## Installation